wongkokian/ClientBook/docs/DeveloperGuide.md

 #### Design Considerations

-The shortcut feature was designed such that the shortcut library is stored separately from the address book in `shortcutlibrary.json`.
-Hence, there is minimal dependency between existing components and components of the shortcuts feature.
-It was also implemented in a way that there are checks performed for duplicate shortcuts and validity of the commands mapped to the shortcuts.
+The `Shortcut` feature was designed such that the `ShortcutLibrary` is stored separately from the `AddressBook` in `shortcutlibrary.json`.
+Hence, there is minimal dependency between existing components and components of the `Shortcut` feature.
+It was also implemented in a way that there are checks performed to detect duplicate `Shortcut`s and the validity of the `Command`s mapped to the `Shortcut`s.

 <br>